 Welcome Guest.
 Please login or register.Hanukkah Sameach!All items are guaranteed authentic for eternity!Thanks for your business!Welcome Guest.
 Please login or register.Internet challenged?
 We are happy to take your order over the phone.Please call if you have questions 252-646-1958.Thanks for your business!

-Roman Bronze Vessel , Ornamented With and a , c.
+Roman Bronze Vessel Handle, Ornamented With Bacchus and a Panther, c.
 1st Century A.D.

-Roman, Bronze Repousse Plaque with Holding a Bow, Sqaumata Armor Plate(?), c.
+Roman, Bronze Repousse Plaque with Centaur Holding a Bow, Lorica Sqaumata Armor Plate(?), c.
 1st - 3rd Century B.C.

 Likely used in some legionary application; perhaps as a lorica squamata legionary armor plate segment.
 AA59779.
 Roman, bronze repousse, 1.75 x 1.75 inches, c.
 1st - 3rd century A.D.; sheet bronze hammered from behind in repousse technique to raise the figure of a centaur holding a bow, remains of two rivet holes where it was attached, tear on body, rare and interesting; from a New Jersey collection; $585.00 (€497.25)

 Roman, Bronze PateraHandle, c.
 1st - 3rd Century A.D.

 A patera was a plate used by Roman priests to make sacrificial offerings to the Gods.
 Paterae were thin and most often have been lost to corrosion leaving only the handle remaining.AL59776.
 Roman, bronze paterahandle, c.
 1st - 3rd century A.D., 5.6", heavy fluted handle terminating in a collar from which a ram's head with curled horns emerges; from a New Jersey collection; rare; $500.00 (€425.00)

 Roman, Bronze Handle, 4th - 5th Century A.D.